codewhisperSU/shop_demo/README.md

 3:
 Set purchase with add.
 4:
-Then you can get list all GET.
-5:
 You can search customer and product by name.
 Select GET /v1/search/customerOrProductByName/{name}.

 # Test project